 First-time homebuyers are crucial to healthy housing markets because they enable existing homeowners to sell their current home and purchase another one.
-That means if you're thinking about buying a home, you're important -- someone who owns a home can't sell it without you.
+That means if you're a first-time buyer thinking about buying a home, you're important -- someone who owns a home can't sell it without you.

 With that in mind, here are 10 tips to help you achieve your goal of homeownership:

 Sellers typically won't accept your offer unless it's all cash or you have a lender's letter saying you can get the financing you need to close the deal.
 Consequently, being prequalified for a loan is crucial, says Matt Phipps, a Realtor at Phipps Real Estate in Greewich, Rhode Island.